How Accurate Are Fitness Trackers? Why We Prefer Chest Straps

 Calorie-burn numbers from watches are estimates built on motion and heart-rate formulas, not measured output.
 They can be off by ±25–40%, especially for women, smaller individuals, or during interval or resistance work.

-But the deeper problem is conceptual: knowing how many calories you burn doesn’t improve your fitness, your performance, or your heart’s strength.
-It’s a nutrition metric—useful only if you’re tracking calories in to manage weight or a deficit, not for measuring training or cardiovascular progress.
+The deeper problem: knowing how many calories you burn doesn’t improve your fitness, performance, or heart strength.
+It’s a nutrition metric—useful if you’re tracking calories in, not for measuring cardiovascular progress.

 The heart adapts to sustained effort at sufficient intensity.
 That’s why every credible source—from Dr. Kenneth Cooper to Dr. Ben Levine to the Norwegian 4×4 studies—builds cardio prescriptions around moderate and vigorous minutes.
 That’s the number that tells you your heart is actually remodeling—not your step count or calorie total.